Understanding Sections

 The Page Variable is a standard Reactor variable with multiple options (like "Home", "Exposure", "Color", "Focus").
 The section displays different behaviors on its components depending on which page is currently selected.

-For example, in the Canon XC Camera Adjustments section:
+For example, in the Canon XC Camera Adjustments section on the PTZ Extreme:

 • Home page: The 8 encoders control AWB Mode, Color Gain, Shooting Mode, Gain, Iris, and Focus